How to Color Correct Old Photos?

 AltAnother Way You Can Check Out

-There is another way of correcting colors, which is similar to Curves, yet much more complicated.
-This way is based on Levels.
-Check out this video tutorial from Matt Kloskowski to learn more.
+There is another method to restore colors in old photos, which is similar to Curves, yet much more complicated.
+This technique is based on Levels.
+Check out this video tutorial for Photoshop, created by Matt Kloskowski, to learn more.

 What Else Can You Do to Improve the Quality of an Old Photo?